-I minced the entire head of garlic (though to be honest, I think I could have gotten away with using a bit less.)
-I also roughly chopped about a half of the bag of baby spinach I bought.
+I minced some garlic and roughly chopped about a half of the bag of baby spinach I bought.
 This all went into a large mixing bowl with the ground turkey.
 I added salt and pepper.
 I generally would advice about one teaspoon of salt (a little less of pepper) per pound of meat.
 Then, I mixed the burgers by hand and split it into several medium patties.
 I got 15 out of this batch.

-I heated some olive oil over medium heat to start cooking the burgers.
+I then heated some olive oil over medium heat to start cooking the burgers.
 Even though I was cooking on a fairly large pan, I only cooked four burgers at a time.
-It is best to not overcrowd your pan.
+It is best to not overcrowd your pan when cooking meat.
 I let each burger cook for about 5-6 minutes on each side.
 I knew they were done when the burger felt firm and no longer squishy.
-I also cooked up some veggie burgers (in a separate pan, using a separate spatula.)
+I also cooked up some veggie burgers (in a separate pan, using a separate spatula).

-To serve, we cut our sandwich buns (I also bought a package of gluten free ciabatta).
+To serve, we cut our buns and built the burgers.
+I also bought a package of gluten free ciabatta.
 We had some lettuce to serve with the burgers and pepper jack and provolone cheese for serving.
 I did not melt the cheese onto the burgers in case anyone didn’t want cheese, but you could easily add this step to the cooking process.
 Just add the cheese right before the burgers are done and cover to melt.

-To serve with this dish, I made carrot fries.
-These are very simple to make, but the process of cutting the carrots can be time consuming.
-Fortunately, I had the assistance of my wonder sous chef, Ashley, who did a superb job peeling and slicing the carrots into “fries.”
+To serve with this dish, I made baked carrot fries.
+These are very simple to make, but the process of peeling and cutting the carrots into matchstick fries can be time consuming.
 I added the carrots to a baking dish, since we didn’t have baking sheets, drizzled them with olive oil and then seasoned with salt and pepper.
 I then put them into oven at 450 for about 15-20 minutes.
 The carrots finished cooking before the burgers were done, so I turned off the oven but left them in there so they would stay warm.
-To serve the carrots, I layered the “fries” in bowl and topped each layer with thinly sliced chives.
+To serve the carrots, I layered the “fries” in bowl and topped each layer with sliced chives.